 to Name of the output file as a character string, that is, with quotes.
-If not included in the name, the file type is automatically added to the name, either .csv or data Data frame to be written as an object, that is, no quotes.
+If not included in the name, the file type is automatically added to the name according to the specified format.
+Or, specify the file name with the file extension from which the format is derived.
+If omitted, then the file name is the data frame name.